-The Corporation does not anticipate paying dividends in the immediate future and will instead direct cash flow to capital expenditures and debt repayment.
-The amount of future cash dividends, if any, is not assured and will be subject to the discretion of the Board of Directors and may vary depending on a variety of factors, including fluctuations in commodity prices, production levels, capital expenditure requirements, debt service requirements, operating costs, royalty burdens, foreign exchange rates, contractual restrictions, financing agreement covenants, solvency tests imposed by corporate law and other factors that the Board of Directors may deem relevant.
+The Corporation did not pay any dividends during the years ended December 31, 2015, 2014 and 2013 and does not anticipate paying dividends in the immediate future and will instead direct cash flow to capital expenditures and debt reduction.
+The amount of future cash dividends, if any, is not assured and will be subject to the discretion of the Board of Directors and may vary depending on a variety of factors, including fluctuations in commodity prices, production levels, capital expenditure requirements, debt service requirements, operating costs, royalty burdens, foreign exchange rates, contractual restrictions (including under the Credit Facilities), financing agreement covenants, solvency tests imposed by corporate law and other factors that the Board of Directors may deem relevant.
 See "Risk Factors".